 The single transferable vote is a type of ranked-choice voting that is used for electing a group of candidates (e.g., a committee or council).
 When used to elect one candidate, it is basically the same as instant runoff voting.
+On the right is an example ranked ballot for an online election.

 The single transferable vote is similar to instant runoff voting in that votes are transferred from losing candidates to other choices on the ballot.
 STV also has a second kind of vote transfer.
 A candidate in an STV election can have too many votes, called surplus votes, and these surplus votes can also be transferred to other candidates.